 This may be due to 24/7 data on glucose levels allowing you to see what foods your body reacts well to.
 It also becomes easier for you to connect the dots and learn (from the trends in your glucose data) how to better manage your levels.

 CGMs require less attention from the user.
-They only require minimal scanning every eight hours or less and you can have access to your glucose levels throughout that time.
+Some require minimal scanning every eight hours or less while others are Bluetooth-enabled and sync automatically.
+With most sensor models, you can have access to your glucose levels continually.
 With a glucometer or finger-prick method, you may forget or feel aversive to pricking your finger multiple times a day.

 Researchers also describe that continuous glucose monitoring can allow people to measure silent hypo or hyperglycemia (where you don’t feel any symptoms, but your glucose levels are still imbalanced).